Use this guide to learn about the Recurring Billing upgrade process and find additional information.

 Customer Token

-: Stores customer billing, shipping, and payment
+: Stores customer billing, shipping, and payment details

 Plan

-: Stores the billing schedule.
+: Stores the billing schedule

 Subscription

-: Combines the token and plan, and determines the
+: Combines the token and plan, and determines the subscription start date, name, and description

 Figure: